bitcoin-core/bitcoin-maintainer-tools/README.md

 Builds from current directory, which is assumed to be a git clone of the bitcoin repository.

-**DO NOT RUN this on working tree if you have any local additions, it will nuke all non-repository files, multiple times over.
-Ideally this would clone a git tree first to a temporary directory.
-Suffice to say, it doesn't.**
+**DO NOT RUN this with the nocopy=1 flag set on working tree if you have any local additions, it will nuke all non-repository files, multiple times over.
+By leaving nocopy off (default) the git tree is copied to a temporary directory and all operations are performed there.**

 Example:
 ```bash